activeviam/mac/documentation/bookmarks/dictionaries_indexes.md

 This view presents the most memory-consuming indices, categorized per field name, across all owners.

-Its level of detail is too coarse for in-depth analysis, and is only provided to potentially draw attention to where the largest indices may be.
+This page intended to potentially draw attention to where the largest indices may be, enabling a more detailed analysis using the last page of this bookmark.

 > In case of a field name conflict between two stores, their indices will
 > both be taken into account even if there is not reference between these two